Sukuma wiki

 Sukuma wiki is an East African dish made with collard greens, known as sukuma, cooked with onions and spices.
 It is often served and eaten with ugali (made from maize flour).

 In Tanzania, Kenya, Uganda and other parts of East Africa, colewort are more commonly known by their Swahili name, sukuma, and are often referred to as collard greens.
 It is also commonly mistaken for kale.

 The literal translation of the phrase 'sukuma wiki' is to "push the week" or "stretch the week".
 It is a vegetable that is generally affordable and available all-year round in this region.
 It forms part of the staple dish in this region together with ugali or sima.
-Sakuma is also known as "agaar" in the Somali language and is part of Somali culture.
+Sukuma is also known as "agaar" in the Somali language and is part of Somali culture.

 Description

 The cultivar group name Acephala ("without a head" in Greek) refers to the fact that this variety of B. oleracea does not have the usual close-knit core of leaves (a "head") like cabbage.
 The plant is a biennial where winter frost occurs, and perennial in even colder regions.
 It is also moderately sensitive to salinity.
 It has an upright stalk, often growing up to two feet tall.
 The plant is very similar and closely related to kale.
 The preparation is different from traditional preparation of collard greens in the United States.